-‘Teem Mom OG’s Catelynn Lowell Definitely Wants More Kids Despite Postpartum Fears
+‘Teem Mom OG’s’ Catelynn Lowell Definitely Wants More Kids Despite Postpartum Fears

 Catelynn Lowell suffered from postpartum depression so badly that she eventually had to seek inpatient treatment.
 She spent a few weeks away from her young family, including time over the Easter holidays.

-The postpartum depression but a serious toll on Catelynn Lowell’s relationship with her husband, Tyler Baltierra.
+The postpartum depression took a serious toll on Catelynn Lowell’s relationship with her husband, Tyler Baltierra.
 He often expressed that he felt like she was “dragging him down” and told her that with his own depression struggles, he couldn’t live with her the rest of his life if she didn’t find a way to get better.
 But while the pair have battled divorce rumors, they are still going strong and trying to figure out a way to make their relationship work, despite admitting that neither of their parents have been the best role models for good romantic relationships.

 Although Catelynn didn’t suffer from postpartum depression after giving birth to her first daughter, Carly, whom the pair gave up for adoption, she still worries that since she’s had it once, she will have it again.